Heraeus: Specialty Products

 Heraeus products are used in metal, electronics, chemistry, automotive, telecommunications or medicine.
 The group supplies products to manufacturing companies in the automotive industry, the aerospace sector, telecommunications, the chemical industry, medical technology and the steel industry.

 A main business unit of the Heraeus Group is the production and processing of precious metals (e.g. platinum, gold, silver).
 The metals are processed, among other things, into wires or substrates for components in the automotive or electrical industries, or used in sensors that measure, for example, the sulfur content or temperature in the production of steel.
 Another component of the group is quartz glass used in processing for the semiconductor industry, as well as in special preforms for the production of glass fibers.

 Heraeus produces special light sources in the UV and infrared range; both for industrial use, such as for hardening printing inks and plastics, and for disinfecting drinking water.
-In the medical sector, Heraeus produces components such as bone cement and coatings for implants, as well as High Potency API.
+In the medical sector, Heraeus produces components such as bone cement and coatings for implants, as well as high potency active pharmaceutical ingredient.

 Corporate structure

 Under the umbrella of Heraeus Holding, the Heraeus Group operates as an international conglomerate of more than 100 individual companies in 40 countries.
 The headquarters and head office are in Hanau, Hesse.
 The group's four fields of activity are as follows: Metals and Recycling, Healthcare, Semiconductor and Electronics as well as Industrials.
-The various business activities are divided into 15 operating units, which Heraeus has been calling Operating Companies since 2023.
+The various business activities are divided into 16 operating units, which Heraeus has been calling Operating Companies since 2023.

 The Heraeus Holding is wholly owned directly and indirectly by the founding family, with around 200 family shareholders.
 Jürgen Heraeus and his siblings hold 25 percent of the shares.